-It is the intention to make it a contractual requirement for dentists with an NHS contract to implement the FFT.
+It is a contractual requirement for NHS dentistry services to implement the FFT.

 The fundamental principle of the FFT is that people who use NHS services should have the opportunity to provide feedback.

 The FFT will be introduced in all dental practices from 1 April 2015